jbxamora/admindash/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-If the issue goes unresolved for more than a week feel free to contact me at any of the links listed below.
-Be sure to add me on LinkedIn and Follow me on GitHub to view my course progression.
-You can also visit the deployed site and sent a messafe through the contact form.
 ## License

 MIT License